jnm2/lang-design/Target-typed static member lookup.md

 This feature enables a type name to be omitted when it is the same as the target type.

-It paves the way for discriminated unions to benefit from expressing existing construction and consumption concepts, while also making consumption nicer today for manual type-based discriminated unions.
+This reduces construction and consumption verbosity for factory methods, nested derived types, enum values, constants, singletons, and other static members.
+By doing so, the way is also paved for discriminated unions to benefit from the same concise construction and consumption syntaxes.

 Examples: